xelemir/MarekBot/README.md

 <br>

 # Other:<br>
-- Bot responds to keywords such as AmongUs, Amogus or Charlie (It's obviously spelled Charli without the E.)
+- Bot responds to keywords such as AmongUs, Amogus or Charlie (It's obviously spelled Charli without the E)
 - Bot deletes unwanted phrases in the server's chat
 <br>